 Sea salt flakes and freshly ground pepper, to your taste

 Fresh pesto, for garnishing (you can also use basil oil)

 How I make it

 Bring a large pan of water to the boil.
 Add the farro and a generous grind of sea salt.
 Turn down the heat and allow to simmer for around 30-40 minutes (according to the instructions on the packet) until the grains are tender but still retain their bite.
 Drain and set aside.

 Meanwhile, make the dressing by whisking together the lemon juice, olive oil, oregano and chilli flakes (if using).
 Season to your to taste.

 In a large bowl, combine the cooked farro, tomatoes, herbs and the dressing.
 Tumble it all onto a beautiful serving plate.
-Tear the mozzarella or marinated bocconcini over the top, garnish with Parmigiano-Reggiano and a drizzle of fresh pesto (or basil oil).
+Tear the mozzarella or marinated bocconcini over the top and season to your taste.
+Garnish with Parmigiano-Reggiano and a drizzle of fresh pesto (or basil oil).

 Enjoy straight away with some crusty bread and a glass of Montefalco rosso.